College Savings Accounts and Financial Aid

 Q: What happens if my grandparents save for my college.
 Can that affect my financial aid?

-A: A grandparent saving for college is a bit different than a parent saving you college.
-You won't need to report the value of that college savings account on the financial aid applications, as it's neither a student nor parent investment.
-But when a distribution is made from the account to pay for college, that withdrawal counts as student income in the year it's made.
-And student income plays a part in the financial aid formula.
-You can learn more about that in our post here.
+A: A grandparent saving for college is different than a parent saving you college.
+You won't need to report the value of that college savings account as a parent or student asset on the financial aid applications, as it's neither a student nor parent investment.
+The CSS Profile® does ask if other family members plan to contribute toward your college costs, but many schools don't use this information when assessing your eligibility for financial aid.
+You can learn more in our post here.

 Do you have additional questions about financial aid and college savings accounts?
 We have answers.
 Reach out to us at (800) 449-6332 or email@example.com.